fabiennelind/Topic-Modeling-for-Comparative-Research/README.md

 # Step 1: Create input data

 - tuples (aligned data): Prepare one .txt file per language with texts that are topically-comparable across language.
-See "en.txt", "es.txt", "de.txt" for an example.
+See "en.txt", "es.txt", "de.txt" in the folder my_data for an example.
 - unaligned data: Prepare one .txt file per language.
-See "unalighned.en.txt", "unalighned_es.txt", "unalighned_de.txt" for an example.
+See "unalighned.en.txt", "unalighned_es.txt", "unalighned_de.txt" in the folder my_data for an example.

 Pre-processing all texts as comparable as possible is recommended.
-This relates for example to stop word lists that are comparable across languages.
+The example files include the lemmatized versions of the texts.

 # Step 2: Run PLTM